EU found to be world's second biggest importer of hunting trophies

-A shocking new report reveals that the EU imported an average of eight hunting trophies of internationally protected species between 2014 and 2018.
+A shocking new report reveals that the EU imported an average of eight hunting trophies of internationally protected species a day between 2014 and 2018.

 Over the five-year period nearly 15,000 so-called trophies were imported to the bloc, making it the world’s second largest importer.